-Students are then required to choose one area of influence to reflect on the following list: gender, religion, ability, socioeconomic status, or sexual orientation.
+Students are then required to choose one area of influence to reflect on the following list:

+- Gender

+- religion,

+- ability,

+- socioeconomic status

+- sexual orientation.

-Based on this chosen area of influence, students are required to reflect on the following questions.
+Based on this chosen area of influence, students are required to reflect on the following questions in a video response submitted to HSPD110 Teams.